icopy-site/awesome-cn/docs/awesome/awesome-cl.md

 * [Check-it](https://github.com/DalekBaldwin/check-it) - A QuickCheck-style randomized property-based testing.
 [LLGPL][8].
 * [cl-coveralls](https://github.com/fukamachi/cl-coveralls) - a helper
   library to post test coverage to Coveralls.
 See [SBCL's code coverage tool](http://www.sbcl.org/manual/index.html#sb_002dcover).
 [FreeBSD][39].
+* [CheckL](https://github.com/rpav/CheckL/) - Why write programs in Common Lisp but tests like Java?
+Meet CheckL!
+  * a testing library that checks the current test value against the previous one and offers restarts.

 See also: